 Obviously, whether you have an IP or not, any sums on your bill that cannot be covered by MediShield Life or your IP will be dutifully billed to you.

-Those who had a pre-existing condition classified as “serious” by MOH before MediShield Life kicked in on 1 Nov 2015, or who joined with pre-existing conditions (eg. in the case of PRs) will need to pay 30% Additional Premiums for 10 years.
+If you joined MediShield Life with one of the below pre-existing conditions (e.g. in the case of PRs) you will need to pay 30% additional premiums for 10 years.

 |Cancer||Lung cancer, colorectal cancer, breast cancer, stomach cancer|